What Are Storage Unit Prices?

 Self-Storage

 Self-storage units typically have 24-hour access.
-The cost of a self-storage unit depends on the size of the unit and your location.
+The cost of a self-storage unit depends on the size of the unit and its location.
 The average cost can range from $20 to as much as $450 per month.
 In a rural area, a small 5-foot by 5-foot unit could be as low as $20 per month, while a 10-foot by 30-foot unit in a more urban area could run around $300 per month.

 Storage in Transit

-Do I Need a Storage Unit?
+Do I need a storage unit?

 There are several reasons for needing to rent a storage unit.
 These include the process of moving into a new home, the need to declutter, needing a space to store furniture during a remodeling project or when staging a home to put on the market, off-season vehicle storage, having a place to sort and go through a loved one’s belongings, and an area to stash dorm room furniture during the summer.